vinsol-spree-contrib/spree-loyalty-points/README.md

 SpreeLoyaltyPoints
 ==================

-This extension is still under development.
-Please don't use it in production.
+This extension adds Loyalty Points for users.

 Installation
 ------------